shrinehub-keeper/asdo/CONFIGURING.md

 # Configuring asdo

+### NOTE

+`asdo` now ships with a default config so the user isn't locked out (if OpenDoas wasn't installed/configured before), so unless you wanna tweak some stuff this is useless.

 `asdo` is [OpenDoas](https://github.com/Duncaen/OpenDoas) with a few small additions on top: insults on failed authentication, and a customizable password prompt / error message.
 Every existing `doas.conf` rule and option